Meet the Staff at the ARC

 Gordon Hewitt – Information and Policy Manager

 Gordon studied Politics and History at the University of New South Wales in Sydney Australia before arriving in Northern Ireland in 2001.
 For many years he worked on various projects and in various roles with the Northern Ireland Anti Poverty Network before leaving to work freelance on event management, facilitation of creative writing workshops and workshops on multiculturalism.
-Gordon was the Director of Holywood Culture Night for the last two years..
+Gordon was the Artistic Director of Holywood Culture Night from 2009 to 2012..

 Gordon has a writing and performance background and has toured regularly with spoken word and musical groups.